 Route Description for Mount Rysy

-This hike is marked as strenuous and with good reason.
+The Mount Rysi hike is marked as strenuous and with good reason.
 Hikers must be ready for a challenging hike including some exposed parts with chains and big crowds on top of the mountain (as the peak can be reached from both Slovakian and Polish sides of Tatras).
 The trail opens up on the 15th of June but the snow on the top part of the trail stays until mid-July so it is advised to either pick later in the summer or be very careful.
 Good hiking shoes are a must and having trekking poles is strongly advised.
-Also, we would advise starting this hike as early as possible, because not only the parking fills up very quickly, but also because quite often after midday the mountain gets covered by fog or cloud.
+Also, we would recommend starting this hike as early as possible, not only because the parking fills up very quickly, but also because quite often after midday the mountain gets covered by fog or cloud.
 Rain on top of Rysy is not uncommon even after the sunniest mornings.

 You will reach the first crossroad where you can choose to follow the blue trail which will lead you faster to the peak or the yellow one, which will take you closer by the Popradské Lake.
 We suggest taking the blue one to get to the peak faster as with time the crowds increase dramatically on this trail.

 After quite a bit of ascending, you will reach another valley with two beautiful tarns, guarded by the mountains.
-Walk the trail keeping the tarns on your left.
+Walk the trail and keep the tarns on your left.
 Be careful here as parts of the trail were still covered in snow during July, so it gets quite slippery with summer footwear.
 Continue ascending towards the mountain wall.

 When you reach the mountain wall, you will need to use the chains and ladders to climb up.
 This is another difficult part of the trail but it is manageable.
 Just hold on to the chains and climb your way up.
 This part shows why it’s important to start early as later during the day there might be people queuing here to go up or down.
 Make your way through the metal steps, and ascend further up.
 After a while the trail becomes wider and less dangerous.
 Just before the Chalet under The Rysy Mountain, there is usually a patch of snow.
 It’s really easy to go up, but might be a bit dangerous and more difficult to descend.
 Be careful as it is really slippery with the melting snow.